mumenmaker/sgveganalysis/scraper/README.md

 Sector-based Selenium scraper for HappyCow's search map (Singapore), with per-sector saving and Supabase-backed resume capability.

+## What this does

+- Scrapes HappyCow's search map for Singapore using a 48-sector grid
+- Extracts restaurant details from DOM cards with `data-marker-id` and `.details.hidden`
+- Saves results to Supabase `restaurants` (unique on `(latitude, longitude)`) immediately after each sector
+- Tracks scraping sessions in Supabase `scraping_progress`
+- Supports listing sessions and resuming incomplete runs
+- Enhances restaurant data from individual review pages

 ## Quick Start

 ### 1. Install Dependencies